 In order to rule out renal involvement in subjects with no history of kidney stones, renal imaging, with ultrasonography of CT scanning, can be performed.
-(106-107).
 It seems reasonable to consider measuring the urinary calcium, particularly in situations where FHH is a diagnostic possibility.
-Whether urinary calcium is helpful to assess stone risk in primary hyperparathyroidism has become less and less clear.
+Whether urinary calcium is helpful to assess stone risk in primary hyperparathyroidism has become less clear.
 Urinary calcium excretion is only 1 of 6 important risk factors for kidney stones, the others being urinary volume, oxalate, uric acid, pH, and citrate excretion.
-In PHPT, stone formers do have a higher urinary calcium excretion than those who do not form stones (108).
-However, in patients who have not vet formed stones, a high urinary calcium is not associated with the development of stones (109).
+In PHPT, stone formers do have a higher urinary calcium excretion than those who do not form stones (112).
+However, in patients who have not yet formed stones, a high urinary calcium is not associated with the development of stones (113).
 Other issues the complicate relying upon the urinary calcium excretion as an index of activity of the disease are the points that urinary calcium excretion has low precision; varies with age, sex, race, dietary calcium intake and vitamin D status as well as with GFR.
-Thus, the proceedings of the 2008Workshop on primary hyperparathyroidism no longer recommend marked hypercalciuria as a criterion for parathyroidectomy (2).
-On the other hand, a 24-hour urinary calcium is recommended in the evaluation of PHPT particularly in terms of the differential diagnosis of hypercalcemia and to rule out FHH.
+Thus, the proceedings of the 2008 Workshop on primary hyperparathyroidism no longer recommend marked hypercalciuria as a criterion for parathyroidectomy (2).
+This recommendation does not mean that a 24-hour urinary calcium is not recommended in the evaluation of PHPT.
+Most experts do obtain a 24-hour urinary calcium which helps in the differential diagnosis of hypercalcemia (i.e. to rule out FHH) and to gain a sense of the activity of the hypeparathyroid process.

-Renal function is another issue that has recently been revisited.
-Typically renal function is considered in the evaluation of the patient with primary hyperparathyroidism but how to assess renal function in this or any other state rely on new guidelines from The National Kidney Foundation's Kidney Disease Outcomes Quality Initiative (K/DOQI).
-It does not recommend the use of 24-hour urinary collections for creatinine in order to estimate creatinine clearance (110).
-Rather, it recommends the estimation of glomerular filtration rate (eGFR) from equations based on anthropomorphic criteria (age, gender, race, weight) and serum measurements (creatinine, albumin, urea, nitrogen).
-The 2008 Hyperparathyroidism Panel has followed this recommendation and advises that rather than the Cockcroft-Gault equation (111-112), the equation listed below be followed (113).
+Renal function is another issue that has been revisited.
+Typically renal function is considered in the evaluation of the patient with primary hyperparathyroidism but how to assess renal function in this or any other state rely on guidelines from The National Kidney Foundation's Kidney Disease Outcomes Quality Initiative (K/DOQI) and the more recent KIDIGO guidelines (114-115).
+The 24-hour urinary collection for creatinine is not recommended to estimate creatinine clearance.
+Rather, glomerular filtration rate (eGFR) is estimated from equations based on anthropomorphic criteria (age, gender, race, weight) and serum measurements (creatinine, albumin, urea, nitrogen:116-117).